 A/B testing for sales emails has become pretty standard in most sales processes.
 Whether your reps test different subject lines or compare the use of GIFs versus plain text, testing confirms which messages generate the best responses from your prospects.

-But the modern sales rep shouldn’t be restricted to A/B testing email alone.
+But today’s salespeople shouldn’t be restricted to A/B testing email alone.
 They should be able to test and optimize every channel of their sales process, including their phone calls.

 Phone steps are another important piece of your team’s sales process that can also suffer from low engagement.
 So, rather than accepting mediocre call connection rates, wouldn’t it make sense to use A/B testing to increase your call engagement?